Helping our members enjoy the game

 VICE AND SKIP WORKSHOPS: These workshops are designed for bowlers who have played for three years or more and are about to be promoted to the vice or skip position or are already playing these positions.
 After a brief explanation of each positions’ roles and responsibilities, we go out on the green to practise a variety of shots such as trail, wick, and heavy draw shots.
 We’ll also polish your measuring skills.

 TOURNAMENT NEWBIE WORKSHOP: If you’ve never bowled in a tournament and would like a bit of a challenge, this workshop will introduce you to Ontario Lawn Bowling Association (OLBA) tournaments.
 You’ll learn the basics: how to prepare, how to register and how a tournament is organized.

 You must sign up in advance for coaching workshops so that we have enough coaches there, ensuring everyone learns as much as possible and has fun.
 The workshop is free for Cosburn members and $5 for members from other lawn bowling clubs.
 Cosburn members may sign up on the coaching board in the clubhouse; members from other clubs should email firstname.lastname@example.org.

 How to become a Club Coach

-A very good first step is to volunteer as coaching assistant.
-Help with new bowlers and set up for workshops to run smoothly.
-It’s a fun way to learn and meet new people as you develop your coaching skills.
+A very good first step to becoming a club coach is volunteering as a coaching assistant.
+You’ll help coaches work with new bowlers and set up for workshops to run smoothly.
+It’s a fun way to learn and meet new people as you develop basic coaching know-how.

 When you’re ready, take the Coaching Clinic.
 Our coaches are National Coaching Certification Program (NCCP) sports-specific trained through the Ontario Lawn Bowling Association (OLBA).